 All Legs on the Rug

-One gorgeous way of placing the rug is by putting it in a place where all the legs from your living room furniture sit on the rug.
+One gorgeous way of placing the rug is by putting it where all the legs from your living room furniture sit on the rug.
 This look will require an extra-large rug to take up enough space and fit in with the room and furniture.

-The placement is perfect if you have floating furniture, which means that none of your furniture is placed against a wall.
-There are some stunning rugs available that can complement your living room.
+The placement is perfect if you have floating furniture, meaning that none is placed against a wall.
+Some stunning rugs are available to complement your living room.

 Front Legs Only on the Rug